atjain2807/Install/README.md

 5.Set the JAVA_HOME Environment Variable OpenJDK 8 is located at /usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java
   Copy the installation path of your preferred installation.
 Next, open the /etc/environment file

         $ sudo vi /etc/environment

         Add the following line, at the end of the file JAVA_HOME="/usr/lib/jvm/java-8-openjdk-amd64/jre"

-6.Apply the Changes to environment File $ source /etc/environment
+6.Apply the Changes to environment File

+        $ source /etc/environment

-    Verify the Changes applied $ echo $JAVA_HOME
+7.Verify the Changes applied

+        $ echo $JAVA_HOME

 Maven Installation